engmubarak48/Meals-app/README.md

-This project is a starting point for a Flutter application.
+This is an app for restaurants for showcasing the menu and recipes.